MTone92/Evaporative_Droplet/README.md

 # Evaporative_Droplet
 This project is designed for calculating the stream function and draw streamlines in droplets induced by evaporation. **Uniform evaporation** and **Nonuniform evaporation** have been coded to calculate the stream function where the uniform mass flux and diffusive mass flux on the droplet surface are considered as boundary conditions, respectively.
+These codes can be regarded as the reproduction of the main framework of paper [Analytical solution for Stokes flow inside an evaporating sessile drop: Spherical and cylindrical cap shapes](https://aip.scitation.org/doi/full/10.1063/1.3112002).

 ## Evaporation_Uniform
 The main program for this folder is ```UniformEvporation.m``` which calls other ```*.m``` files as functions and finish the calculation, store the results as a **.mat** file.